Kaworu Nagisa: Neon Genesis Evangelion

-Using his Angel abilities, Kaworu manipulates the movements of Eva-02 to enter the Terminal Dogma of Nerv's headquarters and contact the angel Adam, who is supposedly being guarded within the structure.
-Despite his anthropomorphic features, he possesses several anomalous abilities, including levitation and an AT Field, a powerful forcefield that is characteristic of Angels and Evangelions.
-Upon arriving at his destination, he discovers that the second Angel Lilith is being kept inside the base rather than Adam.
+Using his Angel abilities, Kaworu manipulates the movements of Eva-02 to enter the Terminal Dogma of Nerv's headquarters and contact the Angel Adam, who is supposedly being guarded within the structure.
+Despite his anthropomorphic features, he possesses several anomalous abilities, including levitation and an AT Field, a powerful force field that is characteristic of Angels and Evangelions.
+Upon arriving at his destination, he discovers that the second Angel, Lilith, is being kept inside the base rather than Adam.
 Upon seeing Lilith, he interrupts his attempt at contact and decides to preserve her lineage, which humankind is descended from, rather than cause their extinction.
 He allows himself to be killed by Eva-01 and Shinji to allow humanity to survive.
 In the ending film of the series, Neon Genesis Evangelion: The End of Evangelion (1997), the souls of humanity unite into a collective consciousness, and during a process called Human Instrumentality, Shinji argues symbolically with Kaworu and Rei Ayanami.
-Akira Ishida said that the Kaworu who appears in The End of Evangelion is not real or concretely present; in the film, he and Rei say they represent the "hope that people will one day be able to understand each other".
-He also appears when Gendo Ikari dies, along with Rei and Shinji's mother Yui Ikari.
+His Japanese voice actor, Akira Ishida, said that the Kaworu who appears in The End of Evangelion is not real or concretely present; in the film, he and Rei say they represent the "hope that people will one day be able to understand each other".
+He also appears when Gendo Ikari dies, along with Rei and Shinji's mother, Yui Ikari.